microsoft-partner-solutions-ai/MLOps-Spam-Classification-Hack/Challenges/Challenge-03.md

 ## Description

-- Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into `Data/` folder.
+- Write a Python snippet to validate that YouTube data is indeed downloaded and extracted into `data/` folder.
 Do a preview of file count in the data folder.
 Additionally, you could also pick a csv file visualize the data.

 ## Success criteria

-- Count the number of CSV files extracted into `Data/` folder using a `Python script` in Azure DevOps pipeline.
+- Count the number of CSV files extracted into `data/` folder using a `Python script` in Azure DevOps pipeline.
 (This can be the same script used in [Challenge-01](./Challenge-01)).
 - Visualizing and exploring the data (using a python visualization library like `matplotlib` or `seaborn` or `plotly`).

 ## Tips